-MUD is subject to numerous environmental regulations designed to protect the waters that sustain our lives, the land we live on, and the air we breathe.
-Compliance with environmental regulations is a fundamental part of our mission.
-The Regulatory Compliance Officer works with Federal, State, and local regulators to ensure the quality of each drop of water we use, and works closely with MUD staff in every aspect of water, wastewater, and stormwater handling.
+MUD complies with numerous environmental regulations to protect the waters that sustain our lives, our land, and the air we breathe.
+The Regulatory Compliance Officer works with federal, state, and local regulators and mUD staff to ensure the quality of each drop of water, wastewater, and stormwater.

-The wastewater, stormwater, and water utilities operate under the regulations and requirements of permits issued by the State.
-MUD’s operating permits include:
+MUD's wastewater, stormwater, and water utilities operate under the regulations and requirements of permits issued by the State.

 The City of Stockton and San Joaquin County jointly maintain an area-wide municipal separate storm sewer system (MS4) permit to discharge stormwater runoff from storm drains within their jurisdictions.
 The Stormwater utility also manages the City’s National Pollutant Discharge Elimination System Stormwater Permit and all the monitoring, testing, education, and programs required under the permit.

 The State Water Resources Control Board has issued a general permit Waste Discharge Requirement that applies to all wastewater collections systems throughout the State.
-This permit is intended to minimize sanitary sewer overflows (spills) from collection systems through requirements for proper operation and maintenance.
-This is a relatively new permit, and requirements are being phased in from 2007 through 2014.
+This permit is intended to minimize sanitary sewer overflows (spills) from collection systems with requirements for proper operation and maintenance.
+Requirements were phased in from 2007 through 2014.

-Specific fees for MUD services can be found in the Fee Schedule under the Municipal Utilities Department.
+Specific fees for MUD services can be found in the Fee Schedule under Municipal Utilities Department.

 There are currently no external links.